A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Experimental results

-In this experiment, three different scenarios are considered: \begin{enumerate} \item[\bf S1:] This is the baseline scenario.
-In this scenario, market shares will be predicted for the current situation (this situation generates the synthetic data).
-The actual market shares for the twelve models are $MS^*=\left (\frac{100}{3}, \frac{100}{3}, \frac{100}{3} \right )$. \item[\bf S2:] This scenario is defined to promote alternative $1$.
-Hence, all the features of alternative 1 are modified as follows $\mathbf{x}'_n=\mathbf{x}_n+(0.3,0.3,0,0,0,0)$.
-This results in an average of $51\%$ of the data falling outside the domain the models were trained on, i.e. $[0,1]^6$. \item[\bf S3:] This scenario is a variation of {\bf S2} where instead of increasing the features of all the individuals equally, the features of the alternative $1$ are increased proportionally $\mathbf{x}'_n=(1.3x_{n1},1.3I_{n1},x_{n2},I_{n2},x_{n3},I_{n3})$.
-On average, this results in $40.86\%$ of the data fall outside the domain where the models have been trained, i.e. $[0,1]^6$. \end{enumerate}
+In this experiment, three different scenarios are considered: \begin{enumerate} \item[\bf S1:] This is the baseline scenario, where market shares are forecasted for the current situation, which produces the synthetic data.
+The actual market shares for the twelve synthetic datasets are $MS^*=\left (\frac{100}{3}, \frac{100}{3}, \frac{100}{3} \right )$. \item[\bf S2:] This scenario is designed to promote alternative $1$.
+Hence, the attribute vector of alternative $1$ is modified as follows $\mathbf{x}'_n=\mathbf{x}_n+(0.3,0.3,0,0,0,0)$.
+This results in an average of $51\%$ of the data falling outside the domain where the models were trained on, i.e. $[0,1]^6$. \item[\bf S3:] This scenario is a variation of {\bf S2}, where instead of increasing the features of all the individuals equally, the features of the alternative $1$ are increased proportionally $\mathbf{x}'_n=(1.3x_{n1},1.3I_{n1},x_{n2},I_{n2},x_{n3},I_{n3})$.
+On average, this leads to $40.86\%$ of the data falling outside the domain where the models have been trained, i.e. $[0,1]^6$. \end{enumerate}

 The actual market shares, denoted by $MS^*$, have been estimated using Monte Carlo simulation with $n=50,000,000$ iterations.
 Table \ref{tab:estimated_share_makets} shows the values of $MS^*$ obtained for the scenarios {\bf S2} and {\bf S3} for the twelve synthetic datasets.
 It is observed that scenario {\bf S2} is more different from the current scenario {\bf S1} than scenario {\bf S3}.
 Scenarios {\bf S2} and {\bf S3} have been introduced to test the extrapolation capabilities of the methods.